block-foundation/brand/README.md

 ## Diagrams

 We use [Mermaid](https://mermaid.js.org/) in our repositories for simple data and process visualisations.
+Some examples:

 ### Flowchart